MarianaTorresTorres/Light-and-Sound-Memory-Game/README.md

    https://www.w3schools.com/ (for reference)

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
    A problem that I encountered was when I was trying to implement additional features.

-   I wanted the player to see how many turns they have left to do before winning, so I displayed the progress variable by changing the inner HTML of a <p> component.
+   I wanted the player to see how many turns they have left to do before winning, so I displayed the progress variable by changing the inner HTML of a paragraph component.
 That was not very difficult to figure out, but then I realized that when the player reaches the final turn and they win, the progress paragraph would continue to display the "7/8" rather than "8/8";
   this is also the case when the player loses, but leaving the progress as "7/8" makes sense in this situation.
 To solve this, I first logged the progress variable in various steps of the JavaScript functions to figure out if the update level function